Table of Contents[Hide][Show]

 What If You Want a Larger Room?

 If you need more space than a studio, look at the one and two bedroom villas.
-Most one-bedroom villas sleep four (and one baby in a crib) with a king bed (yes, please, because this is what we sleep in at home) and a full-size pullout sofa in the living room.
+Most one-bedroom villas sleep four (and one baby in a crib), with a king bed and a full-size pullout sofa in the living room.
 My family of four (two adults and two children) is very comfortable in a one-bedroom villa.
 If you need more room, check out the two or three bedroom villas or the bungalows, cabins, or treehouses available.
 The idea behind Disney Vacation Club is for you to truly feel at home.

-Obviously, the larger rooms are going to require more points.
+Obviously, larger rooms require more points.
 We’re able to make the points in our contract go further by staying in the smaller units.
 We love the one-bedroom villas for now.
-As our kids get older, we know we’ll need more room and more privacy so we know we’re looking at purchasing additional points in the future.
+As our kids get older, we know we’ll need more room and more privacy.
+In the future we can purchase additional points as needed.

 One thing to note is that housekeeping services are a little different at DVC properties.
 You don’t get the same daily “mousekeeping” service that you do in a hotel room.
 You get a “trash and tidy” every four days, which is fine with us.
 Since you’re in an apartment/home-like setting, you don’t really need housekeeping service like you would in a hotel room.
 There also are washers and dryers in all units except for the studios (washer and dryers are available on site for studios, just not in your room) so you can wash your towels if you need to.